yahrMason/yahrMason.github.io/_posts/2023-06-21-gams-julia.md

-Since our outcomes are the same, what are we getting using the Bayesian model over optimizing the λ penalty?
+Since our outcomes are so similar, what are we getting using the Bayesian model over optimizing the λ penalty?
 Well, one benefit is that we can use the model posterior to build the [posterior predictive]() distribution for the outcome.
 This gives us a probability distribution over the outcome, which can be useful.